 If your team finds the screening and selection process frustrating, Toggl Hire offers an all-in-one platform for screening, assessing, and hiring candidates based on their actual skills!

-Help your team identify the real talent really fast and ensure your screening process is fast and reliable by incorporating skills assessments.
-Create your free account today to get started!
+By incorporating skills assessments, you can help your team identify the real talent quickly and ensure your screening process is fast and reliable.
+Create your free account today to build your custom hiring pipeline in minutes (skills assessments aren’t the only assessment feature we offer, by the way 😉).

 Juste loves investigating through writing.
 A copywriter by trade, she spent the last ten years in startups, telling stories and building marketing teams.
 She works at Toggl Hire and writes about how businesses can recruit really great people.